rustyyyyy/GoogleFormFill_Automation/README.md

-PowerShell loop syntax to run script in loop
+PowerShell syntax just copy paste and it will run script 3 times i.e.,  $i -lt 3

       for (($i = 0); $i -lt 3; $i++)